-Speak to just about any mediator and they will tell you stories of cases where their patience was tested to the absolute maximum – cases where the solution was so blindingly obvious that everyone in the world outside of the disputants could see it.
+Speak to just about any mediator and they will tell you stories of cases where their patience was tested to the absolute maximum – cases where the solution seemed so blindingly obvious that everyone in the world outside of the disputants might be able to see it.
 But, due to the fact that they’re so caught up in the conflict, they are simply oblivious to any possible resolution.

 Of course, one of the benefits of mediation is that the participants are in full control of the outcome.
 As part of this, the mediator cannot lead them in a certain direction or interfere in any way.